Homesteading Family Logo

 • Salt – Any good quality salt will do.
 We’re partial to Redmond Real Salt because it contains many of the essential minerals our bodies need.
 (Using that link for Redmond Salt will automatically give you 15% off your order!)

-• Sugar – Depending on how sweet you like your fruit, you can either dust fruit lightly with sugar, or leave it as is.
-I tend to think the cobbler mix is sweet enough, plus we generally top it with homemade ice cream or whipped cream.
+• Sugar – Depending on how sweet you like your fruit, you can either dust it lightly with sugar or leave it as is.
+I think the cobbler mix is sweet enough, and we generally top it with homemade ice cream or whipped cream.

 • Vanilla Extract – If you don’t have vanilla extract, vanilla bean paste would work as well.